Mathnerd314/stroscot/docs/Commentary/BuildSystem.rst

 For incremental builds (builds that aren't clean), we also have reference to the previous runs of the engine, in the form of traces produced by the rule engine.
 In the simplest case it is only the trace of the previous run that is available, but a caching build system with constructive traces ("build farm") can maintain many sets of traces in parallel and interpolate between them, a trace database.
 And the incremental build itself produces a trace.

+To correctly build software, we assume for each task that the recorded read operations uniquely determine the execution behavior of the task, specifically its write and synchronization operations.

 Determining the input keystate for an incremental build is a bit tricky, because the output files from a clean build may become input files for the incremental build.
 Generally we don't want to mix in artifacts produced from previous builds.
 Hence we define the inputs of the incremental build as the inputs of the clean build plus any other files so long as those files are not the outputs of the clean build.
 But we may include some output files as well, as exceptions.

 Another issue is "time travel", a task reading a file from the previous build that hasn't yet been generated in this build.
 Cot supports a build cache, so this can be prevented by deleting all the build files before the build and then copying them back as needed.
 But this is more easily detected after-the-fact, particularly in the case of parallel builds.